Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 French, Spanish, Italian Sub Plans For Emergencies: Create an Emergency Sub Plans Bin in your Classroom

 Buy an inexpensive filing bin from Target, Walmart, or Amazon.
 Create a label that says “Emergency Sub Plans” and adhere it to your bin.
 Place your bin in a pretty visible and obvious space in your classroom.
-(Mine lives on the book shelf next to my teaching desk.)
+(Mine lives on the bookshelf next to my teaching desk.)
 Grab some hanging file folders, and label them according to the classes you teach.
 In each file folder, include sub work that would realistically occupy your students for an entire class period.
 I teach 80-minute blocks, so my emergency sub plans usually include multi-page packets that I photocopy, paperclip, and then file away in the appropriate hanging folders.

 What types of activities can you include in your emergency sub plan bin?
 These can be cultural activities, reading activities, writing tasks, conjugation activities…it really all depends on the level of your students.
 I usually have two or three days worth of activities in my sub bin at any given time.
 And what’s great is that I have only really had to make use of it once or twice in my career (knock on wood), so it’s very low-maintenance and provides the assurance that I need to know that my students will have work to complete even in the event that a true emergency arises.